 “Close the store.
-Don’t worry about the register.
-If you need some cash, take it.
+If you need some cash, take it from the register.
 Just leave and lock the door.
 We’ll talk when you get home.”

-I took the subway, the Seventh Avenue IRT No. 1 train, north from the Christopher Street–Sheridan Square station as I most always did after closing the store.
+I took the subway, the Seventh Avenue IRT No. 1 train, north from the Christopher Street–Sheridan Square station as I almost always did after closing the store.
 As I walked up Broadway from the 72nd Street station, I saw fewer people than normal.
-I learned later that many folks were in bars and businesses—gathered around radios or watching televisions—waiting for the finale of the escapade.
+I learned later that many folks were in actually in bars and businesses—gathered around radios or watching televisions—waiting for the finale of the escapade.

-Home, I grabbed a bottle of Tanqueray from the freezer and then knocked on the door across the hall.
+Home, I grabbed a bottle of Tanqueray from my freezer in 17-F, and then knocked on the door of 17-H across the hall.

-Joseph R Manganello and I had a couple of gin and tonics as we watched the robbery unfold on WCBS TV.
+Joseph R Manganello and I drank gin and tonics as we watched the robbery unfold on WCBS TV.
 We called out for Chinese delivery from Hunan 79.
 We learned of the complexity of the event, the strange personalities involved, and more about that someone named John Wojtowicz who was apparently the “mastermind” of the heist.
 For the first time we heard that the robbery of the Chase Manhattan bank branch on the corner of East Third Street and Avenue P in Gravesend, Brooklyn was to fund the sex reassignment operation of Wojtowicz’s wife, Ernest Aron.
-According to CBS, Naturile’s share was to finance his two sisters’ removal from foster care and separation from their mother, who—they reported—drank heavily, was abusive, and had neglected all three of her children for years.
+According to a later report by CBS, Naturile’s share was to finance his two sisters’ removal from foster care and separation from their mother, who—they reported—drank heavily, was abusive, and had neglected all three of her children for years.